brokensbone/rumandpopcorn/_posts/2024-12-21-music-library-first-steps.md

 After that, I think the fun really starts.
 It doesn't actually matter how I approach it, I just need to keep adding to the library.
 I plan to do weeks where I explore a specific genre, the back catalog of a specific artist, revisit records I've not listened to in a while, explore something brand new.
 It's all welcome.

 Key decisions that need making:
-- What's the tagging rules?
+- What are the tagging rules?
 - What's the filepath structure?
 - What do I do with album art?